Tesena-smart-testing/ma-alza-ts/README.md

 - wait until project is created
 - see detailed [GUIDE](https://webdriver.io/docs/gettingstarted#initiate-a-webdriverio-setup)

+## How to run tests against real device

+- enable development mode on your phone
+- connect to the computer via USB
+- if you have Android Studio installed, then go to `C:\Users\<username>\AppData\Local\Sdk\platform-tools` and run `.\adb.exe devices`.
+You should see your device connected.
+If not, try to run `.\adb.exe usb` and on you mobile device confirm the connection and authorization.
+- If you have Android 14, then you can just run `npx wdio run ./wdio.adb.conf.ts`.
+Otherwise adjust `capabilities` in the wdio conf file.

 ## How to create real devices farm using stf

+**WARNING**: Unfortunately, I am able to build an image and run the service, but detecting devices fails and I am at my wits end.

 - have Docker installed
 - if you are in the ROOT of this project, then run `docker build -t stf -f ./stf/Dockerfile ./stf` to build the image